Florida Boundaries, Easements and Eminent Domain

 Bryan Peeples

-Mr. Peeples focuses his practice in the areas of maritime and riparian law, construction law, worker’s compensation, and national security.
+Bryan Peeples is a Pender and Coward shareholder and focuses his practice in the areas of maritime and riparian law, eminent domain/right of way law, and worker’s compensation.
 A prolific author, he has written articles on Virginia aquaculture and maritime law, including the Chesapeake Bay Preservation Act, the Virginia Primary Sand Dune and Beaches Act, and the Virginia Tidal Wetlands Act.
-Mr. Peeples has been published in a number of professional journals on a variety of topics, ranging from Virginia real property law to the Anti-Terrorism Act.
-He is a member of the firm’s waterfront law practice group, and writes blog articles regularly on the group’s website devoted to waterfront (riparian) property rights law, maritime and admiralty law, and environmental law.
-He has also taught CLE courses on the topic of riparian rights throughout the Commonwealth.
-Before joining the firm in 2018, Mr. Peeples retired from the U.S. Navy after 22 years of service as a pilot.
+He has been published in a number of professional journals on a variety of topics, ranging from Virginia real property law to the Anti-Terrorism Act.
+Mr. Peeples is a member of the firm’s waterfront law practice group, and writes blog articles regularly on the group’s website devoted to waterfront (riparian) property rights law, maritime and admiralty law, and environmental law.
+Before joining the firm in 2018, he retired from the U.S. Navy after 22 years of service as a pilot.
 He completed seven combat deployments and served as the Commanding Officer of a helicopter squadron.
 His last assignment was Lead Rotational Planner for the Joint Staff, where he provided strategic advice to the Chairman of the Joint Chiefs and the Secretary of Defense.

 $349.00|